 This section will talk about the range of difficulties that can occur for children and adults with BBS.
 This does not mean that each person will experience all of these difficulties.
-It will be important however for parents, carers, school staff and others around them to understand their strengths and needs in order to help them achieve their potential, to be themselves, and to enjoy life together as a family.
+It will be important however for parents, carers, school staff and others around an individual with BBS to understand their strengths and needs in order to help them achieve their potential, to be themselves, and to enjoy life together as part of a family.